RNCM to Present Interactive Workshop Dedicated to Music in the Third Age

 ‘Sharing some examples of Manchester Camerata’s work and the research that underpins, informs and begins to explain our understanding of what actually happens ‘in the moment’ through our research with the University of Manchester and Lancaster University is a fascinating way to think about music and the role of musicians in our communities today.’

-The day concluded with a plenary session involving Councillor Susan Cooley, Lead Member of Manchester City Council for Age Friendly Manchester.
+The day will conclude with a plenary session involving Councillor Susan Cooley, Lead Member of Manchester City Council for Age Friendly Manchester.

 Through RNCM Engage, the College’s learning and participation programme, and training ground for its students in creative and professional practice, the RNCM educates young musicians to work with both older people and people with dementia throughout the North West, and has this year chosen to support the Alzheimer’s Society.